BattuhanA/Physics_Problems/docs/en/Your_solutions/04_Electromagnetism_1_solution/solution_07.md

 The magnetic field is **perpendicular** to the velocity.

-👉 Find the **radius of the circular path**.

 ---

+### 🎯 Goal
+Find the **radius of the circular path**.

+---

 ## 🧠 Concept

-1. ⚡ Electric potential energy → kinetic energy
+- ⚡ Electric potential energy converts into kinetic energy
-2. 🧲 Magnetic field → circular motion
+- 🧲 Magnetic field causes circular motion

 ---

-## 🔹 Step 1: Find Velocity
+## 🔹 Step 1: Convert Energy → Velocity

-When accelerated through voltage \(V\):
+The electron gains kinetic energy:

 \[
 \frac{1}{2}mv^2 = qV